ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 # Using Seamless Coop with other mods.

 ## INSTALLATION GUIDE:
-This guide will go over using Seamless Coop in conjunction with other mods.
-If you want to just use seamless coop with no other mods follow [How to install](https://ersc-docs.github.io/how-to-install-and-update/) instead.
+This guide will go over using Seamless Coop in conjunction with other mods.<br /> If you want Seamless coop with no other mods follow [How to install](https://ersc-docs.github.io/how-to-install-and-update/) instead.<br />
 For optimal experience, all players should use the same mods together - with the exception for visual mods, which can remain personal.

- <u><b>IMPORTANT NOTE</b></u>: Mods have to be compatible with the version of Elden Ring you're using.
-Typically only the latest version of Elden Ring is supported, and if the mod has been abandoned you will not be able to use it.
+ <u><b>IMPORTANT NOTE</b></u>: Mods have to be compatible with the version of Elden Ring you're using. <br />
+ Typically only the latest version of Elden Ring is supported, and if the mod has been abandoned you will not be able to use it.<br />
  <u><b>IMPORTANT NOTE</b></u>: All players must use the same mods in order to connect to each other.

 <details markdown="block">
   <summary>Windows</summary>

-  <b><u>NOTE</u></b>: This guide was written with file extensions **ENABLED**.
-If some file names do not match what you're seeing, please turn this setting on in File Explorer:
+  <b><u>NOTE</u></b>: This guide was written with file extensions **ENABLED**.<br />
+  If some file names do not match what you're seeing, please turn this setting on in File Explorer:<br />
  <a href="https://i.imgur.com/sBU3kWt.png"><img src="https://i.imgur.com/sBU3kWt.png" width="600"></a>